 This course applies the prerequisites of process improvement through project work.
-Project work includes; quality deployment assessment, current state documentation and analysis, root cause assessment, generation and assessment of alternatives and their impact, implementation considerations, control/sustainment considerations.
+Project work includes: quality deployment assessment, current state documentation and analysis, root cause assessment, generation and assessment of alternatives and their impact, implementation considerations, control/sustainment considerations.
 In addition, students apply modeling skills to account for uncertainties and variability of current and future state outcomes.
 This course engages the student to develop their process improvement skills.
 It builds on all the PIM courses as well as the HCBE MBA core.
 Students, working in teams, will plan and execute a process improvement process including: documenting the current state, creating and executing a process improvement intervention and documenting the final state.
 The student teams must learn to manage a PI project, learning together.
 This course will focus on "field work" and as such is highly independent work outside of the classroom.
 The student teams will "check in" with the class for key milestones, assessment and group learning.
 For online course offerings, the expectation is that students will participate weekly in a synchronous on-line session scheduled in conjunction with the ground section.
-Prerequisites: PIM 5450 or PIM 5005, PIM 5455 or PIM 5010, PIM 5460 or PIM 5020, and QNT 5160 or QNT 5040.
-Note QNT 5160 may be taken currently with PIM 5465.
+Prerequisites: PIM 5450 or PIM 5005, PIM 5455 or PIM 5010, and PIM 5460 or PIM 5020.